-- result in us incurring substantial costs; - affect our ability to timely file our periodic reports until the restatement is completed; - divert the attention of our management and employees from managing our business; - result in material changes to our historical and future financial results; - result in investors losing confidence in our operating results;
+- result in us incurring substantial costs; - affect our ability to timely file our periodic reports until the restatement is completed; - divert the attention of our management and employees from managing our business; - result in material changes to our historical and future financial results;

-- subject us to securities class action litigation; and - · cause our stock price to decline.
+- result in investors losing confidence in our operating results; - subject us to securities class action litigation; and - cause our stock price to decline.

 For example, in connection with the preparation of our Report on Form 10-Q for the quarterly period ended September 30, 2022, the audit committee of our board of directors, based on the recommendation of, and after consultation with, our management, and as discussed with our independent registered public accounting firm, concluded that our previously issued unaudited interim condensed consolidated financial statements for the quarters ended March 31, 2022 and June 30, 2022 could no longer be relied upon and require restatement in order to revise the volatility assumption in the valuation methodology with respect to Sponsor Vesting Shares, revise the fair value for our private placement warrants and correct an immaterial error related to the valuation of the warrant liability with respect to the warrants issued to Trinity Capital Inc., in addition to other matters.
-As a result, we filed amendments to our Reports Form 10-Q for the quarters ended March 31, 2022 and June 30, 2022 restating our financial statements for such periods and were unable to file our Report on Form 10-Q for the quarter ended September 30, 2022 by the prescribed deadline.
-See "We have identified material weaknesses in our internal control over financial reporting related to the lack of effective review controls over the accounting for complex financial instruments and to the design and operation of our overall closing and financial reporting processes, and we may identify additional material weaknesses in the future.
-The material weakness over accounting for complex financial instruments has resulted in errors in financial statements for prior periods.
-If we fail to remediate such material weaknesses, if we identify additional material weaknesses or if we otherwise fail to establish and maintain effective control over financial reporting, it may adversely affect our ability to accurately and timely report our financial results in the future, and may adversely affect investor confidence, our reputation, our ability to raise additional capital
+As a result, we filed amendments to our Reports Form 10-Q for the quarter ended March 31, 2022 and June 30, 2022 restating our financial statements for such periods and were unable to file our Report on Form 10-Q for the quarter ended September 30, 2022 by the prescribed deadline.
+See "We have identified material weaknesses in our internal control over financial reporting related to the lack of effective review controls over the accounting for complex financial instruments and to the design and operation of our overall closing and financial instruments has resulted in errors in financial statements for prior periods.
+If we fail to remediate such material weaknesses, if we identify additional material weaknesses or if we otherwise fail to establish and maintain effective control over financial reporting, it may adversely affect our ability to accurately and timely report our financial results in the future, and may adversely affect investor confidence, our reputation, our ability to raise additional capital and our business operations and financial condition."